Five months and $100,000 later, Seattle City Council asks: Where are the street sinks?

 “We have found through the hygiene program, and a lot of other folks’ experience with public sinks, is the sinks have to be really durable and kind of resilient against lots and lots of different kinds of things that can happen to them,” Hara said.

-Councilmember Andrew Lewis urged the departments to work with council on moving beyond those regulatory hurdles, invoking the ways the city has used temporary permits to allow for outdoor dining during the pandemic.
+Councilmember Andrew Lewis urged the departments to work with the council on moving beyond those regulatory hurdles, invoking the ways the city has used temporary permits to allow for outdoor dining during the pandemic.

 “I’d rather look for a way that we can work as [Seattle Public Utilities] and a council to respond to this the same way that we responded to streateries, to restaurants, the same way that we’ve responded to having these meetings remotely,” Lewis said.
 “We’re making all sorts of temporary adaptations to how work is typically done to respond to the unique consequences of a global pandemic, and that gives us a lot more flexibility, as we’ve seen.”

-The conversation echoed an earlier one almost exactly a year ago, when the city’s lack of hygiene resources available to people living outside quickly escalated a crisis outdoors.
+The conversation echoed one almost exactly a year ago, when the city’s lack of hygiene resources available to people living outside quickly escalated a crisis outdoors.

 In 2019, the council had set aside $1.3 million for five mobile pit stops, which include bathrooms, handwashing, needle and pet-waste disposal.
-Yet by the time COVID-19 restrictions had shut down businesses and public spaces that homeless people relied on for hygiene in March of 2020, the city hadn’t yet purchased those pit stops.
+Yet by the time COVID-19 restrictions had shut down businesses and public spaces that homeless people relied on for hygiene in March 2020, the city hadn’t yet purchased those pit stops.

-After the pandemic began, the city added 15 handwashing stations, two shower trailers, 14 portable toilets, reopened five library bathrooms and distributed hygiene kits.
+After the pandemic began, the city added 15 hand-washing stations, two shower trailers, 14 portable toilets, reopened five library bathrooms and distributed hygiene kits.
 City officials cited cost as a prohibitive factor to adding more bathroom facilities as well as vandalism to the mobile toilets themselves.

-Other West Coast cities have outpaced Seattle in adding new handwashing stations and bathrooms in response to the crisis.
+Other West Coast cities have outpaced Seattle in adding new hand-washing stations and bathrooms in response to the crisis.

-Portland, which has an estimated unsheltered homeless population of roughly 1,700 people as of Multnomah County’s 2019 point-in-time count, has deployed 22 handwashing stations and 100 portable toilets across the city.
+Portland, which has an estimated unsheltered homeless population of roughly 1,700 people as of Multnomah County’s 2019 point-in-time count, has deployed 22 hand-washing stations and 100 portable toilets across the city.